notionparallax/blog/_posts/2015-11-16-hierarchy-networks-generals-and-clouds-of-purpose.md

 </figcaption>
 </figure>

 This is starting to sound a bit chaotic!
 How are we supposed to know that everyone knows what’s going on?
-This is where <em>purpose</em> comes in.
+This is where _purpose_ comes in.
 The point of the purpose is to give each of the nodes in the network a direction.
 It’s like a magnetic field that makes migrating animals go in the right direction.
 This is an important thing!
 If there’s no sense of purpose then as soon as the explicit commands break down everyone panics!

 ![von-Moltke](http://i1.wp.com/upload.wikimedia.org/wikipedia/commons/8/8d/Helmuth_Karl_Bernhard_von_Moltke.jpg?w=580)
 {: class="von-moltke}